 Introduction – Galaganatha is a small village in Haveri district of Karnataka.
 It is located on the west bank of Tungabhadra river, near the confluence of it with another river, Varada.
 The town is referred as Hulluni or Pulluni in its inscriptions.
 The present name Galaganatha seems to have come after the construction of the temple where the god enshrined inside was referred as Galgeshvara.

 Galaganatha is famous for its Galgeshvara temple which enshrines a sparshalinga.
 A legend mentions that if you place an iron rod near the linga and worship lord Shiva then the iron will turn into gold.
 A king when came to know about it, covered the linga with a galaga.
-Somnath in Gujarat is famous for its sparshalinga temple where lord Chandra regained his lost lusture.
+Somnath in Gujarat is also famous for its sparshalinga temple where lord Chandra regained his lost luster.

 He was the editor-in-chief of an old Kannada magazine `Sadbhoda Chandrike‘ for several years.
 Kannada University, Hampi, has published most of his novels in six volumes as Galaganatha Kadambari Samputa.
 During his time as a headmaster of the Guttal school before independence, when there was severe drought in the taluk, he motivated villagers and students to dig a well, which is popular even today since it was named after him.
 A legend mentions that he used to write his stories sitting in the mandapa of Galageshvara temple.